Code-Institute-Submissions/the-easy-whey/README.md

 Compared to the original Wireframe and Project idea there have been some minor and major deviations.
 * Planned on using a main landing image behind some hero text on both mobile and desktop views.
 > Found image packs with people drinking shakes that I felt would be better to use through the web app, giving a more consistent feel to branding.
-> Landing page idea was then removed and images inserted which are visible/hidden at different breakpoints.
+> Landing page image was then removed and images inserted which are visible/hidden at different breakpoints.
-* sub based XXX
-> order based XXX
+* Originally had planned the project to use a subscription based model with Stripe payments, where users could have a custom subscription, e.g. one person can have 3 bags of one flavoured protein and 2 of another, while someone else could have 10 bags of one flavour.
+> When looking into using Stripe however I opted to change this to an order based system instead, where a user could have multiple orders instead of just 1 subscription.

 ## Limitations
 Currently, there some limitations:

-* LIMITATION 1 XXX
-* LIMITATION 2 XXX
+* Order system goes through multiple forms.
+This approach works however in future I would add a Basket/Bag system.
+* Refreshing during the order process (when on the page prior to Stripe, which confirms the products) causes the products to be entered again.

 # Features
 ## Current Features
-* FEATURE 1 XXX
-* FEATURE 2 XXX
-* FEATURE 3 XXX
+* Authentication system where users can see their previous orders, whether they were successfully completed or not.
+* Ability to store their delivery information.
+* Contact page where users can send messages.
+* Admin panel where admin users can add/edit/delete products, as well as see messages that have been sent across from users.

 ## Future Features
 Features that could be released in subsequent versions include:
-* FUTURE FEATURE 1 XXX
-* FUTURE FEATURE 2 XXX
-* FUTURE FEATURE 3 XXX
+* Adding items to basket/bag.
+* Adding functionality in the profile's completed orders, to reorder the same items to the same address.
+* Expanded range of products broken down into different categories, such as clothing, accessories etc.

 # Technologies
 Technologies used are as follows.